kirmanak/Mealient/README.md

 # DISCLAIMER

-This project is NOT associated with the core Mealie developers.
-If you face any issues when using the application or have a feature request DO NOT send them to the Mealie developers.
-Instead, report a new issue in the Mealient repository.
-THAT IS NOT AN OFFICIAL CLIENT.
+This is an unofficial client for recipe manager Mealie.
+The application is developed independently from the core Mealie project.
+Any issues or feature request must be sent to the Mealient repository, NOT the Mealie repository.

 # Mealient Android Application